alula/TP1803-Windows-Guide/README.md

 **⚠️ FIRST, READ THE WHOLE GUIDE BEFORE PROCEEDING ⚠️**

-**THIS WILL MODIFY PARTITIONING SCHEME AND WILL ERASE YOUR DATA AND THE ORIGINAL FIRMWARE.**
+**THIS WILL MODIFY PARTITIONING SCHEME AND ERASE YOUR DATA AND THE ORIGINAL FIRMWARE.**

 **BACKUP YOUR IMPORTANT DATA AND ANY DEVICE SPECIFIC PARTITIONS (NOTABLY THE PARTITIONS IN LUN5) BEFORE PROCEEDING.**